CUBRID/cubrid-manual/en/sql/query/show.rst

 SHOW SLOTTED PAGE SLOTS
 ========================

-**SHOW SLOTTED PAGE SLOTS** syntax shows the information of all slots in the specified slotted page.
+It shows the information of all slots in the specified slotted page.

 ::